R9295/blocktest-converter/README.md

 Block tests allow testing of the entire block processing pipeline, from validation, execution to state commitment.
 It is a powerful primitive for testing the compliance of EL clients.

-Fuzzing with this library has already found three novel bugs (Osaka).
+Fuzzing with this library has already found two novel bugs (Osaka).
 - [Besu #1](https://github.com/hyperledger/besu/issues/9840)
 - [Besu #2](https://github.com/hyperledger/besu/issues/9868)

-- Potential security impact, currently being triaged..
+It additionally found two known bugs in Reth (create collision with empty accounts, max nonce overflow) and one known edge case in Nethermind which is known and untriggerable (if a deposit contract touches an empty account, state roots will differ).

-It additionally found two known bugs in Reth (create collision with empty accounts, max nonce overflow) and one known edge case in Nethermind  which is currently untriggerable (if a deposit contract touches an empty account, state roots will differ).
 These were not submitted but are mentioned since it shows that the converter is able to reach known issues via a fuzzer.

 ## Usage